fmalina/revisions-blocl/activism/thegreattaxrobbery.md

 capture of tax lawmaking).

-The cost of this capitulation will of course be passed on to other taxpayers, both individuals and the small businesses that can’t afford the lawyers and accountants to run offshore outposts.
+The cost of this capitulation will of course be passed on to other taxpayers, both individuals and the small businesses that can't afford the lawyers and accountants to run offshore outposts.
 By massively reducing their tax bills, large companies will win yet another competitive advantage over the smaller enterprises that ought to be the engine of economic recovery.